Cleaning Your Walls the Green Way

 Oh, right, a recipe.

 Stubborn stains?
 Good old baking soda is your friend.
-Make a baking soda and water paste, apply it to stains, allow it to dry, and brush it away.
+Make a baking soda and water paste, apply to stains, allow to dry, and brush it away.
 The baking soda should lift the stain, allowing you to wash as usual and then move on with your stain-free life!

 If you're thinking about interior paint design as you prepare for repainting, be aware that semi-gloss, high-gloss, and eggshell finishes are much easier to clean and maintain than matte paints.
 While matte can provide a much better look in some cases, it's not a great idea for high traffic areas.
 Consider compromising with matte on the ceiling and an eggshell or semi-gloss for the walls.